The Problem I Set Out to Solve

 High-priority tasks assignment

-Assign important tasks (inputting budget, availability, and travel profiles) to move the plan forward
+Assigning tasks (inputting budget, availability, and travel profiles) to move the plan forward

 Real time group alert